Manaslu Trek 12 Days Itinerary

 What's Included

-• Local bus transportation from Kathmandu to Sotikhola and the way back
+• Local bus transportation from Kathmandu Arughat and local jeep to Sotikhola.

-• All required paperwork, including conservation entry permits and restricted area permits
+• All required paperwork, including conservation entry permits (Manaslu and Annapurna), and Manaslu restricted area permits.

-• Accommodation in lodges or tea houses during the trek
+• Basic Accommodation in lodges or tea houses during the trek.

-• A knowledgeable and friendly guide who speaks fluent English and porters (1 porter for 2 trekkers)
+• A knowledgeable and friendly guide who speaks fluent English.

-• Salary, food, beverages, lodging, transportation, and insurance for the guide and porter
+• Salary, food, beverages, lodging, transportation, and insurance for the guide.

 What's not Included